 What is the cost of the exams?

-If you would like to enter your child for an exam, please contact email@example.com or call 020 7682 1403.
+There will be additional costs for specialised LAMDA tuition.
+This is offered at each branch once a year and you will be notified in the weekly letters when it is available.
+If you would like to enter your child for an exam, please contact [email protected] or call 020 7682 1403.

 Anna Fiorentini Stars in their Eyes

 Although we encourage students to create their own individuality and identity rather than copying other artists, the Stars In Their eyes competitions always create a lot of fun and give students the opportunity to explore what skills and techniques their inspirations use.
 Our Stars in Their Eyes competitions give students the freedom to create a character through song, which can also enhance their confidence.